The open floor plan has become extremely popular, but don’t underestimate the advantages of distinct rooms with real walls.

 The Architectural Benefits Of Traditional Floor Plans

-Walls are architecturally convenient.
+The walls are architecturally convenient.
 They provide a place to hang art and mount a TV.
 They provide a foundation for built-in storage, such as shelves and cabinetry.
 Walls and hallways create opportunities from dramatic architectural elements, such as transoms or interior windows, placed in a way that allows light but preserves privacy.

 The Perfect Beach House Requires Balance